GAN Inversion: A Survey: GAN Inversion Methods

-\textbf{$\mathcal{S}$ Space.} The style space, abbreviated $\mathcal{S}$, is a space of channelwise style parameters.
-This $\mathcal{S}$ space is proposed to achieve spatial disentanglement in the spatial dimension instead of at the semantic level.
+\textbf{$\mathcal{S}$ Space.} The style space $\mathcal{S}$~\cite{wu2020stylespace} is spanned by channel-wise style parameters \textit{s}, where \textit{s} is transformed from $\w\in\mathcal{W}$ by using a different learned affine transformation for each layer of the generator.
+In a 1024$\times$1024 StyleGAN2 with 18 layers, $\mathcal{W}$, $\mathcal{W}^{+}$, and $\mathcal{S}$ have 512, 9216, and 9088 dimensions, respectively.
+This $\mathcal{S}$ space is proposed to achieve better spatial disentanglement in the spatial dimension beyond the semantic level.
 The spatial entanglement is primarily caused by the intrinsic complexity of style-based generators~\cite{karras2019style} and the spatial invariance of AdaIN normalization~\cite{huang2017adain}.
-Xu~\etal~\cite{xu2020hierarchical} replace the original style codes with disentangled multilevel visual features learned by an encoder.
-They refer to the space spanned by these style parameters as $\mathcal{Y}$ space, but it is actually a type of $\mathcal{S}$ space.
-Recent methods~\cite{liu2020style,wu2020stylespace} have used learned affine transformations to turn $\z \in \mathcal{Z}$ or $\w \in \mathcal{W}$ into channelwise style parameters $s$ for each layer of the generator.
-By directly intervening the style code $s \in \mathcal{S}$, both methods~\cite{liu2020style,wu2020stylespace} can achieve fine-grained controls on local translations.
+Xu~\etal~\cite{xu2020hierarchical} replace original style codes with disentangled multilevel visual features learned by an encoder.
+They refer to the space spanned by these style parameters as $\mathcal{Y}$ space, but it actually can be seen as a type of $\mathcal{S}$ space.
+By directly intervening the style code $s \in \mathcal{S}$, methods~\cite{wu2020stylespace,patashnik2021styleclip} based on $\mathcal{S}$ space achieve fine-grained controls on local translations.